minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-expand.rst

 .. mc-cmd:: --volumes
    :required:

+   Mutually exclusive with :mc-cmd:`~kubectl minio tenant expand --volumes-per-server`.
+   Use either :mc-cmd:`~kubectl minio tenant expand --volumes` or :mc-cmd:`~kubectl minio tenant expand --volumes-per-server`.

 The number of volumes in the new MinIO Tenant Pool.
    :mc:`kubectl minio` generates one Persistent Volume Claim (``PVC``) for each volume.

-   The number of volumes affects both the requested storage of each ``PVC`` *and* the number of ``PVC`` to associate to each MinIO Pod in the new Pool:
+   The number of volumes affects both the requested storage of each ``PVC`` *and* the number of ``PVCs`` to associate to each MinIO Pod in the new Pool:

    - The command :mc:`kubectl minio` divides the :mc-cmd:`~kubectl minio tenant expand --capacity` by the number of volumes to determine the amount of ``resources.requests.storage`` to set for each ``PVC``.

-   - :mc:`kubectl minio` determines the number of ``PVC`` to associate to each ``minio`` server by dividing :mc-cmd:`~kubectl minio tenant expand --volumes` by :mc-cmd:`~kubectl minio tenant expand --servers`.
+   - :mc:`kubectl minio` determines the number of ``PVCs`` to associate to each ``minio`` server by dividing :mc-cmd:`~kubectl minio tenant expand --volumes` by :mc-cmd:`~kubectl minio tenant expand --servers`.

-   The command generates each ``PVC`` with Pod-specific selectors, such that each Pod only uses ``PV`` that are locally-attached to the node running that Pod.
+   The command generates each ``PVC`` with Pod-specific selectors, such that each Pod only uses ``PVs`` that are locally-attached to the node running that Pod.

-   If the specified number of volumes exceeds the number of unbound ``PV`` available in the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PV`` exist.
+   If the specified number of volumes exceeds the number of unbound ``PVs`` available in the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PVs`` exist.

+.. mc-cmd:: --volumes-per-server
+   :required:

+   Mutually exclusive with :mc-cmd:`~kubectl minio tenant expand --volumes`.
+   Use either :mc-cmd:`~kubectl minio tenant expand --volumes-per-server` or :mc-cmd:`~kubectl minio tenant expand --volumes`.

+   Number of volumes to use for each server in the pool.

+   Similar to :mc-cmd:`~kubectl minio tenant expand --volumes`, but instead of specifying the total number of volumes for all MinIO servers, associate ``--volumes-per-server`` volumes to each server.

+   If the total number of volumes (:mc-cmd:`~kubectl minio tenant expand --volumes-per-server` multiplied by :mc-cmd:`~kubectl minio tenant expand --servers`) exceeds the number of unbound ``PVs`` available on the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PVs`` exist.

 .. mc-cmd:: --namespace
    :optional: